evgenyneu/evgenii.com/blog/_posts/2017-06-27-how-to-reduce-your-energy-consumption.md

 ## I did not know that…

 * Flying in an airplane is one of the most energy intensive things you can do.
-Boeing 747 consumes 140 megawatts, which is equal to the energy consumed by a hundred thousand (100 000) US homes.
+Boeing 747 consumes 140 megawatts, which is equal to the power input of one hundred thousand (100 000) US homes.
 During a 12-hour flight you will consume as much energy one US household uses over one year (in electricity).
 * The total distance humans drive in two years is about the same as the distance to the nearest star, Proxima Centauri.
 * Electric cars are four to six times more efficient than gas-powered cars.
 * Bicycling is one of the most energy efficient ways of traveling.